mattchilders/PnpProject/README.md

 # PnpProject
+PnpProject is a python class for creating and modifying Plug-n-Play Projects on APIC-EM.
+The goal was to make a simple interface to programatically create/update a project and devices, as well as access device information, such as status and error states.
- See main() for creating a new project with devices..
+See main() for example of how to create a new project and populate with devices..

 # ###############
 #Get an existing Project: